wp-media/adminimize/readme.txt

 4. Selecting Colour Scheme and Theme, selection in Your Profile, go to your User Profile (under `Users` > `Your Profile` or by clicking on your name at the top right corner of the administration panel).
 5. Administrator can go to `Options` > `Adminimize` menu and configure the plugin (Menu, Sub-menu, Meta boxes, ...)

-* or use the automatic install via backend of WordPress
+* or use the automatic install via back end of WordPress

 = Advice =
 Please use the `Uninstall-Function` in the option-area before update to version 1.4!
 Version 1.4 and higher have only one database entry and the `Uninstall-Option` uninstall the old entry's.